1:1 Mentorship + Placement Support

 48–72 hrs

-Actionable notes + score-style rubric + your next practice plan (what to do before the next round).
+Actionable notes + score-style rubric + your next practice plan before the next round.

 Need a quick nudge?
-If something is stuck (slots, reviews, or a missed response), just ping in the program channel — Program Ops will resolve it, and the Lead Mentor steps in when needed.
+If something is stuck — slots, reviews, access, or a missed response — just ping in the program channel.
+Program Ops will resolve it, and the Lead Mentor steps in when needed.

 Readiness Score

-A clean dashboard that keeps your prep on track.
-You always know what’s done, what’s next, and when your 1:1 placement support unlocks.
+A clean dashboard that keeps your preparation on track.
+You always know what’s completed, what’s pending, and when your 1:1 placement support unlocks.

 Clarity creates momentum.